Wellington is currently at Orange under the traffic light system.

 Information about traffic light system for New Zealand.

 There are a few simple steps that will help to protect you and others:

 - Contact tracing - everyone over the age of 12 legally must keep a record of where they have been when visiting certain places so contact tracing can happen quickly.
-You must do this at all alert levels.
-At all alert levels, businesses legally must display the NZ COVID Tracer QR code poster.
+Businesses legally must display the NZ COVID Tracer QR code poster.

-- Vaccinations - the COVID-19 vaccination programme continues at Alert Level 2.
+- Vaccinations - the COVID-19 vaccination programme continues.